jekil/awesome-hacking/_pages/index.rst

 - `Procyon <https://bitbucket.org/mstrobel/procyon>`_ - A modern open-source Java decompiler.
 - `Pyew <https://github.com/joxeankoret/pyew>`_ - Command line hexadecimal editor and disassembler, mainly to analyze malware.
 - `Radare2 <http://www.radare.org>`_ - Opensource, crossplatform reverse engineering framework.
+- `Smali <https://github.com/JesusFreke/smali>`_ - Smali/baksmali is an assembler/disassembler for the dex format used by dalvik, Android's Java VM implementation.
 - `Toolbag <https://github.com/aaronportnoy/toolbag>`_ - The IDA Toolbag is a plugin providing supplemental functionality to Hex-Rays IDA Pro disassembler.
 - `Unicorn Engine <http://www.unicorn-engine.org>`_ - A lightweight, multi-platform, multi-architecture CPU emulator framework based on QEMU.
 - `Voltron <https://github.com/snare/voltron>`_ - An extensible debugger UI toolkit written in Python.
 It aims to improve the user experience of various debuggers (LLDB, GDB, VDB and WinDbg) by enabling the attachment of utility views that can retrieve and display data from the debugger host.